True-range multilateration: Preliminary and final computations

 Planning a true-range multilateration navigation or surveillance system often involves a dilution of precision (DOP) analysis to inform decisions on the number and location of the stations and the system's service area (two dimensions) or service volume (three dimensions).
 Fig. 5 shows horizontal DOPs (HDOPs) for a 2-D, two-station true-range multilateration system.
 HDOP is infinite along the baseline and its extensions, as only one of the two dimensions is actually measured.
 A user of such a system should be roughly broadside of the baseline and within an application-dependent range band.
 For example, for DME/DME navigation fixes by aircraft, the maximum HDOP permitted by the U.S. FAA is twice the minimum possible value, or 2.828, which limits the maximum usage range (which occurs along the baseline bisector) to 1.866 times the baseline length.
-(The plane containing two DME ground stations and an aircraft in not strictly horizontal, but usually is nearly so.)
+(The plane containing two DME ground stations and an aircraft is not strictly horizontal, but usually is nearly so.)
 Similarly, surveyors select point P in Fig. 1 so that C1-C2-P roughly form an equilateral triangle (where HDOP = 1.633).

 Errors in trilateration surveys are discussed in several documents.
 Generally, emphasis is placed on the effects of range measurement errors, rather than on the effects of algorithm numerical errors.